A selection of digitised works and collections

-A selection of digitized works and collections from Uppsala University Library, of which most are available through Alvin - our platform for digital collections and digitized cultural heritage.
-The purpose of the Alvin platform is to preserve and make digitized collections available, but the database is also a catalogue of materials not yet digitized.
-All digitized materials in Alvin are made free to download and use.
+A selection of digitised works and collections from Uppsala University Library, of which most are available through Alvin - our platform for digital collections and digitised cultural heritage.
+The purpose of the Alvin platform is to preserve and make digitised collections available, but the database is also a catalogue of materials not yet digitised.
+All digitised materials in Alvin are made free to download and use.

-Request digitization of materials from the Library's collections.
+Request digitisation of materials from the Library's collections.

 Students in Uppsala

 Out into the world